-2023 Planet Comicon Kansas City Cosplay Contest
+2024 Planet Comicon Kansas City Cosplay Contest

-$15,000 in Cash and Prizes are on the Line!!
+$15,000 in Cash and Prizes!

 Fun?!
 Passion?!
 Prizes?!
 Whatever drives you, we’ve got the contest for you!
 PCKC’s cosplay contest is an opportunity to showcase the awesome skills from both local and visiting cosplayers based on craftsmanship and character portrayal.
 It is a spirited competition that is inclusive of all genres and skill levels, so everyone can have a chance to have their work appreciated by judges and audience members alike!

-This year’s contest will be held in the Grand Ballroom, room 2501, Saturday March 18, 2023 at 7:30 p.m.
+This year’s contest will be held in the Grand Ballroom, room 2501, Saturday March 9, 2024 at 8:00 p.m.
 Please be sure to check the convention app and/or programming schedule online to determine if the start time has changed.
 This is a judged competition and the competitors are vying for a chance to win a part of the $15,000 prize pool, bragging rights and the coveted Planet trophy!
 Each year a different local crafter designs and creates the trophy we give to our winners.
 The Planet trophy is a symbol of excellence and we have been fortunate to see some amazing cosplays cross the stage over the years.
 Be sure to mark your calendar and attend this wonderful exhibition of art and craftsmanship!
 The contest is free to attend with your PCKC admission credential.

 The Cosplay Contest Sponsors

-Be sure to stop by their booth in the Planet Entertainment Zone and see what’s coming to the 11-metro area B&B Theatres near you!
+Be sure to stop by their booth in the Planet Entertainment Zone and see what’s coming to the 11 metro area B&B Theatres near you!

-Overview of the Mainstage contest
+Overview of the Mainstage Contest

 General Rules